 Essenstial Vietnamese New Year's Food

-Following are the most typical food found in Vietnamese' Tet holiday:
+Below are some of the most typical foods found in Vietnamese Tet holiday celebrations:

 Photo @dienmayxanh.com